DeGa-Alliance/Co-builders/UntilU CO.LTD.md

 ## About Company (required)
  - What is your company name?
 UntilU CO.LTD
  - What is your business nature? general store
- - How long has the company been in business?
+ - How long has the company been in business? about 5 years
  - What brought you to the K-play platform?
+We think this platform is just like a metaverse and we can open the first great mall in it.

 ## About Tech (required)

  - Does your team have the ability to write and deploy smart contracts in Ethereum?
-Please provide relevant supporting materials via email DeGa.OOC@gmail.com.
+Please provide relevant supporting materials via email DeGa.OOC@gmail.com. yes
  - Does your team have the ability to build servers?
-Please provide relevant supporting materials via email DeGa.OOC@gmail.com.
+Please provide relevant supporting materials via email DeGa.OOC@gmail.com. yes
- - What apps have your team developed or worked on?
+ - What apps have your team developed or worked on? smooth shop
- - What games have your team developed or worked on?
+ - What games have your team developed or worked on? no
- - Would you mind to provide a test account for auditing?
+ - Would you mind to provide a test account for auditing? ok we'll send to your team

 K-play will provide independent docking of API interfaces for ecological co-builders which can develop applications (games) by their own ability, so as to actively participate in the construction of K-play’s ecological applications.